arushmangal/study-tracker/README.md

 # 📚 Arush's Study Tracker

-A live accountability page that turns YouTube likes into study hours.
+A live accountability page that turns YouTube likes into study hours made for personal use as a passion project.
 Every time someone likes one of my comments on a study-with-me video, hours get added to my queue — and I have to sit down and clear them.

 **Live → [arushmangal.github.io/study-tracker](https://arushmangal.github.io/study-tracker)**